Women's Leadership Summit

 Participation in the Summit provides women the opportunity to spend some time off-campus and explore leadership on a personalized level while beginning to feel more confident in their story.
 Along with an exciting theme, we always host an engaging keynote speaker and alumnae facilitators and panelists from various backgrounds.

 Undergraduate women should complete this interest form.
-All entries will be reviewed after the deadline and participation notifications will be sent via email prior to January 1 by Megan Hobbs, Assistant Dean of Students and Dean of Sophomores.
+All entries will be reviewed after the deadline and participation notifications will be sent via email prior to January 1 by Megan Hobbs, Assistant Dean of Students, Dean of Sophomores and Dean of Juniors.

 History of the Summit